Building A Budget With Allocations - All Flexibility Levels

 Purpose

-*Schools that identify an educator that does not meet DCPS’s qualifications (see Budget Recommendations) for a Reading Specialist can leverage educators’ knowledgeable in the cognitive science of reading research as a Reading Teacher.
+*Schools that identify an educator that does not meet DCPS’s qualifications (see Budgeting Recommendations) for a Reading Specialist can leverage educators’ knowledge in the cognitive science of reading research as a Reading teacher.

-Educators previously trained as Reading Recovery Teachers can be budgeted either as a reading specialist or a reading teacher based on their qualifications.
-Reading Recovery Teachers will not be a district supported position beginning in SY23-24.
+Educators previously trained as Reading Recovery teachers can be budgeted either as a Reading Specialist or a Reading teacher based on their qualifications.
+Reading Recovery teacher is no longer a district-supported position, as of SY23-24.

 How Funds Are Allocated

-In FY24 the following schools receive a Title I-funded Reading Specialist or Reading Teacher:
+In FY25, the following schools will receive a Title I-funded Reading Specialist or Reading teacher:

 Budgeting Recommendations